6 Most Popular DevOps Tools You Must Learn

 Artifactory is a Jfrog product and it is an artifact repository manager or Binary repository manager.

-Let’s understand, what is artifacts?
+Let’s understand, what are artifacts?

 When you store your code in Github and when you compile and run it it will generate some binary files.
 These binary files are stirred in artifactory combining the dependencies and configuration and these files are called artifacts.

-For example when you compile Java it gives a var and a jar file which has to be stirred somewhere(artifactory) and then moved to the CI/CD tool.
+For example, when you compile Java it gives a var and a jar file which has to be stirred somewhere(artifactory) and then moved to the CI/CD tool.

 Package managers like npm, maven and nuget can also be managed using this tool.
 They are equally important tools like version control and CI/CD tools.

-These are popular and widely used DevOps tools in the industry for software development lifecycle.
+These are popular and widely used DevOps tools in the industry for the software development lifecycle.
 Let me know your thought on this.